ironhack-labs/lab-javascript-basic-algorithms/README.md

 Before start coding, we will explain the project structure we have provided you.

 We will be working with the `src/functions-and-arrays.js` file.
-To run your tests, open your terminal at the root directory of the lab, run `npm install` to install your dependencies and `npm run test:watch` to generate the `lab-solution.html` file.
+To run your tests, open your terminal at the root directory of the lab, run `npm install` to install your dependencies and `npm run test:watch` to run the tests and generate the `lab-solution.html` file.
 In case you want to check the tests, they are in the `tests/functions-and-arrays.spec.js` file.

-Open the `lab-solution.html` file using the live server VSCode extension.
+Open the `lab-solution.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.

 <br>